TYSONS CORNER CENTER

 Fairfax County (McLean), Virginia

-Washington, DC's first mega-sized interior mall was constructed on a 102.9-acre parcel, located 13.4 miles west of the United States Capitol.
-The site, in a section of unincorporated Fairfax County known as McLean ["mack-layn"], was adjacent to the Capital Beltway / Interstate 495 ring road.
+Washington, DC's first mega-sized enclosed mall was built on a 102.9-acre parcel, located 13.4 miles west of the United States Capitol.
+The site, in a section of unincorporated Fairfax County known as McLean ["mack-layn"], was adjacent to the Capital Beltway-Interstate 495 ring road.
 This highway was completed in August 1964.

 TYSONS CORNER CENTER was designed by New York City's Lathrop Douglass.
-It was developed by Theodore N. Lerner, Homer Gudelsky and H. Max Ammerman, under the auspices of Washington-based Lerner Enterprises.
+It was developed by Washington-based Lerner Enterprises, which was a joint venture of Theodore N. Lerner, Homer Gudelsky, H. Max Ammerman and the Connecticut General Life Insurance Company, of Hartford.
 The shopping complex was named in honor of Henry Tyson, who had operated a feed & seed store at the location some years before.

 The mall's first movie house, the Neighborhood Theatres Tyson I & II Twin, was situated in the basement and a lower sub-level.
-Its box office and entrance came off of the Fashion Court, on, what was then, the main level of the mall.
-This twin cinema showed its first features on October 16, 1968.
+Its box office and entrance came off of the Fashion Court on -what was- the main level of the mall.
+This twin cinema showed first features on October 16, 1968.
 It was reconfigured as a 4-screen venue in 1980 and shuttered in December 1990.
 A second cinema, the Roth Theaters Tysons Corner 5, was also situated on the mall's lower level, in the Village Shops strip.
-This multiplex showed its first features on July 11, 1975.
+This multiplex showed first features on July 11, 1975.
 It was eventually expanded into an 8-screen venue and was in operation until 1995.

-The TYSONS CORNER CENTER Lansburgh's had created a great deal of litigation during its short time at the shopping hub.
+The TYSONS CORNER CENTER Lansburgh's created a great deal of litigation during its short time at the mall.
 City Stores, the Lansburgh's parent company, had sued Lerner Enterprises, the mall's developer, in February 1966.
 Lerner had tried to block Lansburgh's from opening at the complex, but was thwarted when Lansburgh's won the court case.

 The chain was also involved in a complaint filed, by the Federal Trade Commission, against City Stores, May Department Stores (Hecht's) and Woodward & Lothrop, in July 1971.
 The complaint stipulated that the three entities had entered into lease arrangements which could block smaller stores from opening at the mall.
 This issue was settled in 1974.

-The mall's first expansion had got underway in 1986.
+Construction work on the mall's first expansion got underway in 1986.
 The lower level was reconfigured as a second retail concourse.
-A 3-level (200,000 square foot) Nordstrom was also built, which opened March 4, 1988.
+A 3-level (200,000 square foot) Nordstrom was built, which opened on March 4, 1988.
 A (120,000 square foot) Lord & Taylor, consisting of 2 retail levels with a parking deck beneath, was dedicated in early 1990.

 During this renovation, the existing mall was fitted with new skylights, marble floors and interior landscaping.
 Four Parking Terraces were built, as well.
 Hecht's had been expanded (with a 2-level addition) to 237,000 square feet.
 Bloomingdale's was built out into the lower level of the South Wing, for a total floor area of 255,800 square feet.
 The TYSONS complex now housed 200 stores and services.

-The shopping center, owned by a joint venture of Lehndorff Tysons Properties and the Alaska Permanent Fund since 1985, changed hands in February 2004.
-The share owned by the Lehndorff entity was acquired by Rochester-based Wilmorite Properties, with the Alaska Permanent Fund retaining their fifty percent ownership.
-In turn, Wilmorite Properties became a subsidiary of the Santa Monica-based Macerich Company in April 2005.
+In 1985, the complex was acquired by a joint venture of Lehndorff Tysons Properties and the Alaska Permanent Fund.
+It changed hands again in February 2004.
+The share owned by the Lehndorff entity was acquired by Rochester-based Wilmorite Properties, with the Alaska Permanent Fund retaining their fifty- percent ownership.
+Wilmorite Properties became a subsidiary of the Santa Monica-based Macerich Company in April 2005, with the mall becoming a Macerich property.

-Meanwhile, another mall renovation was underway.
+At this time, another mall renovation was underway.
 J.C.
-Penney, which was shuttered April 19, 2003, was gutted and rebuilt as a 3-level section of new East Wing stores.
+Penney, which was shuttered on April 19, 2003, was gutted and rebuilt as a 3-level section of East Wing stores.
 The concourse was extended farther with an addition, which included a 2-level Barnes & Noble, 10-bay Food Court, fifth Parking Terrace and American Multi-Cinema Tysons Corner 16.
-The new movie megaplex showed its first features on September 30, 2005.
-The expanded East Wing was dedicated October 1st.
+The new movie megaplex showed first features on September 30, 2005.
+The newly-expanded East Wing was dedicated on October 1st.

 An outdoor plaza, flanked by new apartment, office and hotel high-rise structures, was being built.
 It would be connected, via skybridge, to the prospective Tysons Corner Station, a component of the DC Metro's 23-route-mile Silver Line extension to Washington-Dulles International Airport.
 Federal funding for the extension was approved in December 2008, with construction getting underway in March 2009.
 Revenue service on the 11.6 route mile Phase One line, from East Falls Church to Wiehle-Reston East, commenced on July 26, 2014.